 The discussion strategies below are widely used by educators across the field.
 The following organizations provide helpful explanations of how they work through written descriptions and illustrative videos:

 The items in this following section detail what must be submitted for evaluation.
 To earn this micro-credential, you must receive a passing evaluation for Parts 1 and 3 and a “Yes” for Part 2.

 (500-word limit total):

-Please submit a video or audio recording of students participating in the reflective debrief at the end of the discussion (maximum length: three minutes) OR written reflections from three to five different students that demonstrate how the discussion helped them understand the global issue from multiple perspectives (maximum length: three pages).
+Please submit a video or audio recording of students participating in the reflective debrief at the end of the discussion (maximum length: three minutes) OR written reflections from three to five different students that demonstrate how the discussion helped them think critically the global issue (maximum length: three pages).

 (750-word limit total):

 Except where otherwise noted, this work is licensed under: